MJRichard/Migration-Climate/README.md

 The study on the [behavioral traits for homing pidgeons](https://www.datarepository.movebank.org/handle/10255/move.766) was selected as the datasource to test MigrationPlus, as it was one of the largest datasets available and the data was collected over a range of years.
-The datafile was downloaded and added to an S3 bucket.
+The datafile is downloaded and added to an S3 bucket.

 ## Installation

-##Repo Structure
+## Repo Structure